 There are two types of income, active income and passive income.
 Your active income requires you to dedicate your time and efforts to make money.
 This is likely your job, whereas passive income generates income without dedicating your time to your income.
 An income property occupies a grey area between passive and active income, as you will obviously be dedicating time and effort in the management of the building but will otherwise collect rent passively.
 When it comes to income properties there are many choices you will have to make.
-Do you want a property with 1-4 units or one with 5 or more units?
+Do you want a property with one to four units, or one with five or more units?
 Will you live away from the property, or would you rather occupy a unit, making your property an owner-occupied income property?
 If you are considering the latter, stick around while we discuss the advantages and disadvantages of owner-occupied income properties.

 What’s the deal with income properties?

 When considering buildings for your income property, you must consider the number of units.
 One to four units is considered residential and it will be easier for you to obtain a mortgage.
 However, a building with five or more units will be considered a commercial building with much stricter requirements to meet.
 Commercial mortgages have stricter criteria, but you will also be facing higher interest rates.
 Consider if the rent would offset these factors.

 Once you have decided on a building, you can begin to weigh the pros and cons of living among your tenants to see if that decision is right for you!